SEMICeu/documentation/status.md

  - artefact generation: describes the artefact generation process
  - xsd : describes the XSD artefact generation process
  - glossary : quick overview of the used terminology within the documentation
+ - FAQ: frequently asked questions about the documentation and content

 ## Planning